 Now, just as there are various ups and downs when buying from an OEM, so it is with a distributor.
-From cost of goods to customer service and quality in repair work, distributors have their strengths and weaknesses.
+From the cost of goods to customer service and quality in repair work, distributors have their strengths and weaknesses.

-Depending on various factors including your geographical location, budget restraints and other dynamics such as your production lines current infrastructure, a distributor may or may not be the best choice for your company.
+Depending on various factors including your geographical location, budget restraints, and other dynamics such as your production line's current infrastructure, a distributor may or may not be the best choice for your company.

 There is an absolute myriad of considerations when choosing packaging equipment and materials are one of the most important items to consider.
 In addition to packaging machinery and materials, the environment and atmosphere also are important dynamics to ponder.
-Working with a distributor will allow you to review a plethora of options and they will be able to help you acquire the right information, advice and products for your needs.
+Working with a distributor will allow you to review a plethora of options and they will be able to help you acquire the right information, advice, and products for your needs.